Non-abelian Cohen--Lenstra Heuristics in the presence of roots of unity: Conjectures and Evidences

-Of course, in Lemma~\ref{lem:multiplicity}, we give only upper bounds of the multiplicities, and if there exist better upper bounds, then one may wonder whether Conjecture~\ref{conj:nf} is still reasonable. \cite{Liu2020} shows that the equality in Lemma~\ref{lem:multiplicity} holds if and only if the following cohomological conditions are satisfied: \begin{enumerate} \item $H^2(\ker (G_{\O}(K) \to G_{\O}(K)_{(|\Gamma|)'}), \F_{\ell})=0$ (see \cite[Prop.3.4]{Liu2020}), and \item in the number field case, $\Sha^2_{\O}(K, A)$ and $\B_{\O}(K,A)$ are in the same class of the Grothendieck group of $\F_\ell[\Gal(K/Q)]$-modules (see \cite[Prop.9.4]{Liu2020}).
-Here $\Sha^2_{\O}(K,A)$ is the second Shafarevich group and $\B_{\O}(K,A)$ is defined in \cite[Def.8.1]{Liu2020}. \end{enumerate} We don't know to what extent these two conditions hold, so it's unclear whether there are upper bounds that are generically better than the ones given in Lemma~\ref{lem:multiplicity}.
+Of course, in Lemma~\ref{lem:multiplicity}, we give only upper bounds of the multiplicities, and if there exist better upper bounds, then one may wonder whether Conjecture~\ref{conj:nf} is still reasonable. \cite{Liu2020} shows that the equality in Lemma~\ref{lem:multiplicity} holds if and only if, in the number field case, $H^2(G_{\O}(K), A)$ and $\B_{\O}(K,A)$ are in the same class of the Grothendieck group of $\F_\ell[\Gal(K/Q)]$-modules (see the proof of \cite[Prop.9.4]{Liu2020}).
+Here $\B_{\O}(K,A)$ is an abelian group defined in \cite[Def.8.1]{Liu2020}.
+We don't know to what extent this condition holds, so it's unclear whether there are upper bounds that are generically better than the ones given in Lemma~\ref{lem:multiplicity}.